 Successful passers of the EMT Test are qualified to receive a state EMS license/certification, depending on the passer’s state, which then certifies that they possess the necessary skills needed for emergency patient care and transportation.

-This article will provide you with the contents of the EMT test and explain how you can register to take the test.
+This article will provide you with the contents of the EMT test for paramedics and explain how you can register to take the test.
 We will also discuss the test’s scoring system and the minimum score needed to pass and become a licensed paramedic.